Tokyo Swindlers: Production

 In February 2024, The series was announced on Netflix.
-It is based on Ko Shinjo's Tokyo Swindlers.
+It is based on Ko Shinjo's 2019 novel Tokyo Swindlers.
 The filming of the series concluded in 2023.

 Reception

 James Hadfield writing for The Japan Times rated the series 3 stars (out of 5).
 Daniel Hart of Ready Steady Cut assigns the series 3.5 stars.
 Jenny Nixon of Common Sense Media gave the series a four out of five stars.
 Jan Lee of The Straits Times gave the series a rating of 4/5 stars.

 Joel Keller of Decider and Graeme Blundell of The Australian reviewed the series.